Clarence Nash: Successor and upcoming biography

 After Nash's death, Donald's voice has been taken up by Disney animator Tony Anselmo, who was trained under Nash personally.
 Anselmo is also among the many voiceover artists to have voiced Huey, Dewey and Louie over the years.
 Later characters whose voices owe considerable credit to Nash's duck voice have been voiced by actors such as Jimmy Weldon, Frank Welker, Luba Goy and Red Coffey.
 The most prominent of these is Weldon's Yakky Doodle for Hanna-Barbera.

-Disney historian J.B.
-Kaufman is currently working with Margaret Barnes, Nash's granddaughter, on a biography of Nash.
+It was announced in 2020 that Disney historian J.B.
+Kaufman was working on a biography of Nash with Margaret Barnes, Nash's granddaughter.